connectomicslab/connectomemapper3/docs/installation.rst

 	(py27cmp-gui)$ cd connectomemapper3/
 	(py27cmp-gui)$ python setup_gui.py install

-* You are ready to use the Connectome Mapper 3 BIDS App Manager
+* You are ready to use the Connectome Mapper 3 BIDS App Manager.
+See the `dedicated user guide <bidsappmanager.html>`_.

 Help/Questions
 --------------